 Lonoke County has a population of 71,568 with a median household income of $57,290.

 Lonoke County scores a 89.9 on the 2018 Cost of Living Index, where the U.S. average is 100.

-Less than 30 minutes from Little Rock is Lonoke County and the cities of Cabot and Carlisle.
-The area?s proximity to the state capital?s higher education, industries and resources means county residents get the perks of big-city living with all the charm of a small town.
-Education, healthcare and retail top the list of industries, and Little Rock Air Force Base, the nation?s largest C-130 base, is just five minutes away.
-Cabot and Carlisle both offer small-town, family-friendly living and their own unique amenities including the Carlisle Municipal Airport and a range of parks and recreation assets, including the Cabot Aquatic Park.
-Lonoke is home to the world?s largest freshwater fish hatchery, operated by the Arkansas Game and Fish Commission.
+Less than 30 minutes from Little Rock is Lonoke County and the cities of Lonoke, Cabot, Carlisle and England.
+The area’s proximity to the state capital’s higher education, industries and resources means county residents get the perks of big-city living with all the charm of a small town.
+Education, healthcare and retail top the list of industries, and Little Rock Air Force Base, the nation’s largest C-130 base, is just minutes away.
+Lonoke, Cabot, Carlisle and England all offer small-town, family-friendly living and their own unique amenities including the Carlisle Municipal Airport, the Lonoke School District’s Carver Business Academy and a range of parks and recreation assets, including the Cabot Aquatic Park and the world’s largest freshwater fish hatchery located in Lonoke, operated by the Arkansas Game and Fish Commission.

 Iconic, Scenic Living

 Perry County is home to Perryville, its county seat.